EPCCed/gpu-directives/exercises/poisson/C++/Readme.md

 ## Expected performance on MI210

-With 10000 interactions, 500x500 grid for the C++ version
+With 10000 interactions, 500x500 grid for the C++ version.

 Kernel | Notes | nFields | Time
 -- | -- | -- | ---